lukemunsch/chichen-itza/README.md

         I have chosen to use a consistant format across the three pages of the site;

         - background colour similar to the blue sky from the pictures taken of Chichén-Itzá,
-        - text and block element colors taken from the stone and building colors from the pictures,
+        - text and block element colors taken from the stone and building colors from the pictures, to keep it easy on the eyes without harsh color contrasts.
         - the border style of outset creating the appearance of 'tiers' to the element similar to the building style of the site that look like steps up the building.